Skip to Content

 • Furniture joints

-No essential oil penetrates these areas or reaches all eggs and nymphs.
-Even if bed bugs temporarily avoid a scented space, they simply relocate nearby and continue feeding.
+No essential oil consistently penetrates these areas or reaches all eggs and nymphs.
+Even if bed bugs temporarily avoid a scented space, they can relocate nearby and continue feeding.

 The Most Reliable Way to Eliminate Bed Bugs